-If you are planning to drive across Kyrgyzstan yourself, get ready to do battle on Kyrgyz roadways!
-It can be quite a trying time navigating the underdeveloped road system and dealing with aggressive drivers who are largely ignorant of traffic laws.
-Accidents occur often and are serious enough to involve injury or death.
+If you are planning to drive across Kyrgyzstan yourself, be ready for a challenge when navigating the underdeveloped roads and dealing with aggressive drivers who are largely ignorant of traffic laws.
+Accidents occur often, and are serious enough to cause injury or death.

 Most roads here are two-lane and they often lack lighting and lane markings.
 Repairs don't happen often and drivers may encounter potholes and manholes without covers, uneven pavement and open drains.
 It is recommended you avoid driving at night, as the inadequate street lighting makes it almost impossible to see these hazards.

 Driving in winter is a serious risk as well, as ice and snow are left to accumulate on unplowed roads.
 Roads may be completely blocked by snow, and there are not always signs indicating road closures.
 The mountain roadways will be especially dangerous in winter, but pose risks all year-round thanks to their narrowness and landslide possibility.
 There are few barriers to buffer your car from falling rocks.
 Traveling between Bishkek and Almaty, Kazakhstan is particularly treacherous at night or in bad weather.